 The position of the straps is critical to help create a proper seal of the respirator to your face.
-The top strap should be placed above your ears high on the back of the head, and the bottom strap should sit below your ears around your neck.
-Straps should never be crisscrossed, twisted, or looped around your ears.
-Both straps need to be worn for a secure fit.
+A typical N95 respirator design will instruct the top strap should be placed above your ears high on the back of the head, and the bottom strap should sit below your ears around your neck.
+Straps should never be crisscrossed, twisted or looped around your ears.
+Wearing the head straps as stated in the model specific user instructions is necessary for a secure fit.